rmountjoy92/VectorCloud/README.md

 * stage mulitple robots commands via interactive form and bulk send commands to vector
 * SQLite database for storing commands, output, and users
 * user authentication and registration, all routes are blocked unless user logs in
-* upload single python scripts to server, save as application with name, description and picture
+* upload python scripts to server, save as application with name, description and picture, support files
 * edit and delete sdk apps

 ## Soon